-Interviews are critical for identification and description of significance, and evaluation of Tribal resources.
-Interviews with Tribal members provide understanding about what is important to them and why.
-Knowledgeable individuals from each of the interested Tribes will be interviewed, as willing.
+Interviews are critical for identification of, description of significance, and evaluation of Tribal resources.
+Interviews with Tribal experts gain understanding about what is important to them and why.
+Knowledgeable individuals from each of the interested Tribes will be interviewed.
 The methods and nature of the interviews are expected to vary from person to person: some may be held in the field, others held in private homes, and still others held via telephone/teleconference.
-Interview records are similarly likely to be variable regarding confidentiality protocols and the interviewee's willingness to share.
-Recording methods (handwritten notes, video, audio tape, etc.) will be determined by consulting with the interviewee.
+Interview records are similarly likely to be variable regarding confidentiality protocols and the Tribal expert's willingness to share.
+Recording methods (handwritten notes, video, audio tape, etc.) will be determined by consulting with the informant.